ridas0283/Social_Linked_Project/README.md

 # Problem and Solution Statement
 You will get a clear understading about current problems and solution frrom the attached video link https://www.youtube.com/watch?v=K0Au23JMsMQ

+# Getting Started
+The following instructions will get you a copy of the project and running on your machine for development.

+# Prerequisites
+Apache 2.2.33, PHP 7.2.7, MySQL 5.0.12

+# Installing and Deployment
+Step 1.
+Install Apache 2.2.33, PHP 7.2.7, MySQL 5.0.12.
+Or you can install XAMPP or LAMPP.
+XAMPP or LAMPP must contain the specified version of Apache, PHP, and MySQL.

+Step 2.
+Enable Curl library from php.ini file.
+Restart the server.

+Step 3.
+Download or clone the sportsfolk from https://github.com/mayusuf/sportsfolk in document root directory.

+Step 4.
+Import the sql file,“sportsfolk.sql”, from db folder.

+Step 5.
+Configure the database connection from “connection.php” file.

+Step 6.
+Run the web application from the browser.

+Step 7.
+Create your account using WebID.
+You can get the WebID from any POD provider.

+Step 8.
+Login using WebID and password what you provided while creating account in POD provider.

+# Authors
+SHREYA DAS
+ATHAR ISLAM
+MD ABU YUSUF - mayusuf
+MUHAMMAD HASEEB
+NOMAN HASSAN